Why Vitamin D3 Always Beats D2 For Acne

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Nowadays though, we’re far more likely to be sitting in a dark office where the only faint glimmer of sunlight comes through a window which blocks all UVB wavelengths.
-At the weekends we’re stuck inside watching TV.
+It’s particularly useful given that nowadays, we’re typically stuck inside at the weekends watching TV.
+Many of us spend our working hours in a dark office where the only faint glimmer of sunlight comes through a small window which blocks all UVB wavelengths.

-However, what isn’t common knowledge yet is that vitamin D3, not vitamin D2, the commonly prescribed form by doctors, is the greatest form for human health.
+However, what hasn’t become common knowledge yet is that vitamin D3 is the best form, and that vitamin D2, the most commonly prescribed, is completely useless.

 D2 is poorly converted and absorbed